unicef/publicgoods-toolkit/introduction.md

 for developing *local* economies and talent, as evidenced by the new companies that grew to service [Nigeria's implementation of OpenMRS](https://openmrs.org/2010/12/03/open-source-health-information-business-ecosystems-in-resource-poor-environments/).

-(TODO: DPG example w/ stats on collaboration growth? will have to dig...)

 Lastly, the transparency and digital sovereignty of open source and open data -- how they enable locally controlled and developed